 Minor Area of Specialization in Real Estate (STEM)

-The Real Estate minor in the School of Business Administration is for business students seeking to apply the theoretical and analytical concepts of finance to real estate lending, investment, and development.
+The Miami Herbert Business School's Real Estate minor is for business students seeking to apply the theoretical and analytical concepts of finance to real estate lending, investment, and development.

 The importance of understanding developments in real estate and mortgage markets and the integration of real estate investments into the national and international economy have led to increased interest in this important field.
 The Real Estate minor strengthens ties with important segments of the business community.